Brilliant businesses all set for Expo 2018

 More details of the workshops and businesses who will feature at the Expo will be released over the coming weeks.

-Johnston Press, who publish the Horncastle News, Louth Leader, Skegness Standard and Mablethorpe Leader, will be the official media partners of the Expo and the Business Awards.
+Johnston Press, which publishes the Louth Leader, Mablethorpe Leader, Horncastle News and Skegness Standard, will be the official media partners of the Expo and the Business Awards.